gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 Barclay went over with the electric weapon.
 Things smoldered and stank.
 The caustic acid Van Wall dropped on each spilled drop of blood gave off tickling, cough-provoking fumes.

 McReady grinned, his deep-set eyes alight and dancing.
-"Maybe," he said softly,.
-"I underrated man's abilities when I said nothing human could have the ferocity in the eyes of that thing we found.
+"Maybe," he said softly, "I underrated man's abilities when I said nothing human could have the ferocity in the eyes of that thing we found.
 I wish we could have the opportunity to treat in a more befitting manner these things.
 Something with boiling oil, or melted lead in it, or maybe slow roasting in the power boiler.
 When I think what a man Dutton was —

 "Never mind.
 My theory is confirmed by — by one who knew?
 Well, Van Wall and Barclay are proven.
 I think, then, that I'll try to show you what I already know.
 That I too am human."
 McReady swished the scalpel in absolute alcohol, burned it off the metal blade, and cut the base of his thumb expertly.